LoveNui/Customer-Viewership-Realtime-Analysis/README.md

 This data represents what customers doing right now.
 It is a JSON data which is pulled from web service via NIFI and pushed to Kafka topic which is then consumed every 10 sec.

 Current Code Flow (will Optimize later):
-1.Imported necessary libraries in POM.xml and imported in project.
+1. Imported necessary libraries in POM.xml and imported in project.
-2.Initialized spark Session, spark Context and logger level.
+2. Initialized spark Session, spark Context and logger level.
-3.Loaded the static XML data and converted to Data Frame using databricks library.
+3. Loaded the static XML data and converted to Data Frame using databricks library.
-4.Created StructType Schema for weblog data.
+4. Created StructType Schema for weblog data.
-5.Loaded the weblog csv file as rdd using sc.textFile and converted to row rdd and then created dataframe using createDataFrame method to enforce null type validation.
+5. Loaded the weblog csv file as rdd using sc.textFile and converted to row rdd and then created dataframe using createDataFrame method to enforce null type validation.
-6.Method is created to load customer profile data from DB using spark jdbc option.
+6. Method is created to load customer profile data from DB using spark jdbc option.
-7.Created a new ConstantInputDStream which always returns the same mandatory input RDD at every batch time.
+7. Created a new ConstantInputDStream which always returns the same mandatory input RDD at every batch time.
 This is used to pull data from RDMS in a streaming fashion.
 In this stream we are doing the dynamic lookup by calling method to load data from DB every one minute and caching the result in memory.
-8.Performed joining of all the 3 dataframes in a final DF to aggregate the results and store it in ElasticSearch index.
+8. Performed joining of all the 3 dataframes in a final DF to aggregate the results and store it in ElasticSearch index.
-9.Visualization is created in Kibana from the ES index.
+9. Visualization is created in Kibana from the ES index.
-10.Final DF is streamed to output Kafka Topic.
+10. Final DF is streamed to output Kafka Topic.

 Functionality Achieved:
-Unification,
+- Unification
-Federation,
+- Federation
-Lambda,
+- Lambda
-SCD-1
+- SCD-1

 ![alt text](https://iili.io/2W82TP.jpg)